Skip to content

 How to use variables strategically

-• Use system variables for timestamps and process information.
+• System variables are perfect for timestamps and tracking info.

-• Reference earlier form fields to maintain context throughout the process.
+• Reference earlier form fields to keep everything connected.
+Context matters.

 How should I consider my audience when setting defaults?